AlgusDark/miniflux.koplugin/settings/README.md

 - `toggleHideReadEntries()` - Toggle and return new value
 - `getIncludeImages()` / `setIncludeImages(include)`
 - `toggleIncludeImages()` - Toggle and return new value
-- `getAutoMarkRead()` / `setAutoMarkRead(auto_mark)`

-This OOP architecture provides a solid foundation for settings management while maintaining full backward compatibility with existing code.
+This clean OOP architecture provides a solid foundation for settings management with a simple, maintainable interface.